-The Department encourages residents to submit their clinical and basic science research efforts to significant meetings in the United States and Canada for presentation.
-The Department will endeavor to help fund domestic travel for residents who are first authors to present their paper or their poster, providing certain provisions
+The Department encourages residents to submit their clinical and basic science research efforts to significant meetings in the United States for presentation.
+The Department will endeavor to help fund domestic travel for residents who are first authors to present their paper/podium presentation or their poster (limit one poster per academic year), providing certain provisions

 Specific guidelines and limits

 All reimbursement, travel and non-travel (ie-book fund, loupes reimbursement) will be done through Concur, Vanderbilt’s travel and reimbursement system.

 Pre-travel approval is required prior to the booking of any travel expenses.
 Travel expenses made prior to approval are the financial responsibility of the traveler and may not be reimbursed.
 Residents MUST have pre-travel approval before any travel expenses are incurred.

 Receipts are mandatory.
 Original, itemized and proof of purchase receipts are required (see examples below).